9th8/up-to-date-real-world-haskell/17-interfacing-with-c.md

 generally means more portable, more robust code.
-Indeed, it is common for Haskell programs written more than a decade ago to compile perfectly well today, thanks to standardization, despite changes to the language\'s syntax, type system and core libraries.
+Indeed, it is common for Haskell programs written more than a decade ago to compile perfectly well today, thanks to standardization, despite changes to the language's syntax, type system and core libraries.

 The next step is to import the `Foreign` modules, which provide useful types (such as pointers, numerical types, arrays) and utility functions